Meet the Team

 Dr. Hawkins is the Large Animal Surgery section head and a professor at Purdue University, as well as the president elect of the American College of Veterinary Surgeons (ACVS).
 A graduate of NC State University College of Veterinary Medicine, Dr. Hawkins is esteemed in the field of large animal surgery, and is a tireless advocate to advancing veterinary medicine to be more compassionate, effective, and innovative in the treatment of farm animals.
 Dr. Susan Hawkins is an equally passionate vet and animal lover who has also been integral to the care of our animals here at Ziggy's.
 We are so blessed to have his expertise and compassion as a driving force in our organization!

-Secretary and Compliance Manager
+Secretary / Compliance Manager

 Rafaela is an animal advocate who started getting actively involved in animal rescues in her early 20’s.
 She started studying Veterinary Medicine in Rio, Brazil, although moving to the U.S. changed her plans.
-She graduated in Psychology at Harvard University.
+She graduated with a degree in Psychology at Harvard University.